nateGeorge/canna-recommend/README.md

 # canna-recommend
 Recommend cannabis strains and products to users, because there are thousands of strains and not enough time to learn about them all.

+# Docker build
+This has 2 Docker builds for deployment.
+One is the leafly.com scraper, and the other is the website app.

+## leafly scraper
+First, `cd leafly`, then run `docker build -t scrape-leafly .`.
+This will build the docker image for the scraper.
+To run the scraper docker image, do `docker run scrape-leafly`.

+## debugging/interactive Docker shell
+If you want to run the Docker image and do some debugging (e.g. for the scraper or server), you can run `docker run -it scrape-leafly /bin/bash`.
+This will open up the bash.
+It doesn't have ipython installed, so to run ipython for debugging you'd need to do `pip install ipython` once you were in the Docker container shell.

+# Old directions before docker upgrade:

 # Directions for deployment
 Install nltk packages:
 ```python